Marcos-An/Pokedex/README.md

 ### Configurando

 - use node 12+
-- instale as dependências do `yarn ou npm`
+- instale as dependências do `yarn ou npm install`

 ### Comandos